 Encouraging shoppers not to buy is an unusual tactic that most merchants don’t take.
 But this is the gist behind iconic denim brand Levi Strauss & Co.’s recent marketing campaign “Buy Better, Wear Longer,” which encourages shoppers to wear garments longer, buy secondhand and repair items instead of buying new ones.

 A Levi’s spokesperson says making quality clothing that lasts has always been part of its core values.
-This marketing campaign highlights those values and is an opportunity to showcase some of Levi’s other sustainability business practices.
+This marketing campaign highlights those values and is an opportunity to showcase more sustainable business practices at Levi’s.

 “Designing and manufacturing quality products that can be worn and loved longer is key to addressing overconsumption and driving towards a more sustainable, less resource-intensive apparel sector,” the spokesperson says.